Types of Printer

 A laser printer employs technology just like a photocopy machine.
 A laser beam focuses a positively charged selenium-coated rotating drum.
 The laser gum removes the positive charge from the drum except for the area to be printed.

 In this way, the laser draws the letters and images to be printed as a pattern of electrical charges that is called an electrostatic image.
 The negatively charged black toner powder first adheres to this positively charged area (image) on the drum from where it is transformed to the rolling white paper.
 Before the paper rolls under the drum, it is given a positive charge stronger than the positive charge of the electrostatic image, so the paper can pull the toner powder away.
 The paper is then subjected to mild heating to melt and fix the loose toner on the paper.
 The laser printer is mainly a bi-level printer.

 Inkjet Printer :

 An Inkjet printer is a non-impact printer that places extremely small droplets of ink onto paper to create an image.
 These printers are popular because they cost less but generate attractive graphics output.
 The dots sprayed on paper are extremely small (usually between 50 and 60 microns in diameter) and positioned very precisely with resolutions of up to 1440×720 dpi.
-The dots can have different colors combined together to create photo-quality images.
+The dots can have different colours combined to create photo-quality images.
 The core of an Inkjet printer is the print head that contains a series of nozzles that are used to spray drops of ink.
-The ink is contained in ink cartridges that come in various combinations, such as separate black and color cartridges or a cartridge for each ink color.
+The ink is contained in ink cartridges that come in various combinations, such as separate black and colour cartridges or a cartridge for each ink colour.
 A stepper motor moves the print head assembly back and forth across the paper.
 The mechanical operation of the printer is controlled by a small circuit board containing a microprocessor and memory.